Seirdy/seirdy.one/content/_index.md

 Git repos: [Sourcehut](https://sr.ht/~seirdy "{rel='me'}"), [GitHub](https://github.com/Seirdy "{rel='me'}"), [Codeberg](https://codeberg.org/Seirdy "{rel='me'}"), and [GitLab](https://gitlab.com/Seirdy "{rel='me'}")

+Other interests include health and fitness, and veganism.
+I plan to write more about these topics in 2025.

 I am made of microplastics and can be trusted with your forklift.

 ### Contact